cwjchoi01/Key-Logger/README.md

 # Key-Logger
-A stupid key logger to logged the keystokes
+A stupid key logger to log the keystokes